OpenWebAdvocacy/website/src/pages/apple-attempts-killing-webapps.md

 layout: 'layouts/page.njk'
 ---

-**Apple has officially announced that they attempting to kill web apps in the EU, which will have ramifications worldwide**
+**Apple has officially announced that they attempting to kill web apps in the EU, which will have ramifications worldwide.**

 ## ACT NOW